 Direct enroll at the University of Vienna

 With guidance from the program director (and their respective departments), students can choose to enroll in a variety of courses offered by the University of Vienna.
 Taught by University of Vienna faculty.

 Two longer trips (four to five days), as well as a series of day trips or shorter excursions are integrated into the program courses.
-Past destinations have included, among others, Prague, Budapest, Bucharest, Ljubljana, Kraków, the Abbey of Melk, a vineyard, and a tour of the Burgtheater.
+Past destinations have included, among others, Prague, Budapest, Bucharest, Ljubljana, Kraków, the Abbey of Melk, a vineyard, and many local tours in Vienna.